matchy233/typst-chi-cv-template/template/resume.typ

 == Work Experience

+// but you can override the default bold style by passing content blocks
 #cventry(
-  // you can override the default bold style by passing content blocks
   tl: [#link("https://neon.tech")[*Neon*]],
   tr: dates(from: "2024/02"),
   bl: [Systems Software Engineer],
   br: [Remote / Pittsburgh, PA, USA],
+  // you can also override the default padding of content blocks
   padding: (bottom: -5pt)
 )[]